Robust Identity Perceptual Watermark Against Deepfake Face Swapping: Introduction

 To address the aforementioned issues, in this study, we propose a novel robust identity perceptual watermarking framework that promotes proactive defense against Deepfake face swapping.
 In general, we establish semantically meaningful identity perceptual watermarks that are robust and invisible based on image contents and embed them into original images for detection and source tracing purposes simultaneously, while allowing benign usages of face swapping algorithms.
 First, based on the identities of facial images, we construct securely protected identity perceptual watermarks by introducing a chaotic encryption system.
-Then, we devise an end-to-end robust watermarking framework that consists of an encoder-decoder architecture to be trained with common and face swapping manipulation pools.
-Relying on the promising watermark recovery performance, the authenticity of a candidate image is determined by the consistency between the content-matched identity perceptual watermark and the robustly recovered watermark from the image.
+Then, we devise an end-to-end robust watermarking workflow that consists of an encoder-decoder architecture to be trained with common and face swapping manipulation pools.
+The model is pre-trained with the common image processing operations to accomplish robustness with good visual quality when facing benign manipulations.
+Thereafter, we tune it with a single representative face swapping algorithm to achieve the objectives.
+Relying on the promising watermark recovery performance, the authenticity of a candidate image is determined by evaluating the consistency between its content-matched identity perceptual watermark and the robustly recovered watermark, without requiring ground-truth watermarks.
 The source tracing is simultaneously achieved with respect to the identity semantics carried by the recovered watermark.
-Extensive experiments prove the generalization ability of our proposed approach under cross-dataset and cross-manipulation settings with average watermark recovery accuracies all above 96\%, strongly outperforming the contrastive methods.
-The outstanding detection performance against Deepfake face swapping with AUC scores all above 97\% also consistently outperforms the state-of-the-art passive Deepfake detectors.
+Extensive experiments prove the generalization ability of our proposed approach under cross-dataset and cross-manipulation settings, with average watermark recovery accuracies strongly outperforming the contrastive methods.
+Further, the outstanding detection performance against four GAN-based and four diffusion-based face swapping algorithms also consistently outperforms the state-of-the-art passive Deepfake detectors.
+Meanwhile, the average top-5, top-3, and top-1 source tracing accuracies of $98.10\%$, $97.72\%$, and $96.56\%$ against the eight face swapping models demonstrate the reliable ability of our proposed method to trace back to the original target facial identities.